mishakessler/unix-environment/README.md

 <details><summary>Click Me!</summary><br>

-I will use these dropdowns to keep the guide relatively clean and focused on installation steps, but to still include important context about what is happening with each download, and important notes on possible errors.
-If you find yourself curious about what is actually happening, or have an error that you can't get around, just check them out!
+I will use these dropdowns to keep the guide relatively clean and focused on installation steps, but to still include important context about what is happening with each download.

+Emoji Key:

+- 🔍 Learn More
+- ⚠️ Warnings
+- ❗ Errors
+- ✅ Successes

 </details><br>